trophyso/email-builder-js/README.md

 This will symlink this email-builder-js `dist` folder to the `node_modules` folder of the Trophy app, so you only need to `npm run build` to see the changes immediately reflected in the Trophy app.

+Packages are built automatically when pushed to the `main` branch.